autoloadnextpost/auto-load-next-post/readme.txt

 The JavaScript detects when you are reading the next post and updates your browser URL address bar and page title to that post.
 Should you refresh the browser, the post you are currently reading would load as the new initial post.

-All previous posts of the blog are still retained in your browser history and too top it off, you can track each post read the same way a single post is tracked as a pageview.
+All previous posts of the blog are still retained in your browser history and too top it off, you can track each post read the same way a single post is tracked as a pageview using Google Analytics.

 = Note to Beginners =